lemachinarbo/RockCommerce-Tutorial/README.md

 Jokes aside, yeah, we’re building a shopping cart using the brand-new, shiny, and absolutely lovely Bernhard module.
 Here’s what we’ll do:

 - **Frontend Store:** The interface to display, add, and remove products.
-- **Checkout and Payment:** And yes, we’ll process the cart products and handle the payment.
+- **Payment:** And yes, we’ll process the cart products and handle the payment.

 To start, please [create a fresh ProcessWire installation](https://processwire.com/docs/start/install/new/) using the blank profile.
 Once you're done, come back here.